Leading Your Student Organizations at UMB

 Here are some resources to help you lead and manage your student organization.

-All recognized student organizations at the University of Maryland, Baltimore have a responsibility to know, understand and adhere to UMB policies, procedures, and guidance as well as local, state, and federal laws.
+All student organizations at the University of Maryland, Baltimore have a responsibility to know, understand and adhere to UMB policies, procedures, and guidance as well as local, state, and federal laws.
 Here are some important policies and guidance to keep in mind:

 All-Comers Guidance